Countdown: The path to cage-free

 Countdown will continue to offer customers a wide range of eggs at different prices for the foreseeable future.
 It is important to us that customers continue to have choices about the eggs they buy and that affordable eggs are available.

-Long-time Countdown free range and barn egg farmers Wholesome NZ, Otaika Valley, and Frenz have joined the Countdown Egg Producer Programme for Free Range and Barn since it launched to farmers in July 2016.
+Long-time Countdown free range and barn egg farmers Wholesome NZ, Otaika Valley, Frenz, and Henergy have joined the Countdown Egg Producer Programme for Free Range and Barn since it launched to farmers in July 2016.

 Facts about the egg industry in NZ: